Combined approach with second-order optimality conditions for bilevel programming problems: Preliminaries and preliminary results

+Similar to the equivalence between the Clarke calmness and exact penalization, it was pointed out in \cite[Proposition 3.3]{YZ95} that there is an equivalence between the partial calmness and partial exact penalization.
 The Clarke calmness condition is in general stronger than the partial calmness.
-The partial calmness condition plus the usual constraint qualification for the partially penalized problem implies the Clarke calmness condition \cite[Theorem 3.1]{YZ95}.
-One may derive sufficient condition for the calmness for the general combined program using the results on the relaxed constant positive linear dependence constraint qualification (RCPLD) \cite[Theorem 3.2]{XY20}, or the relaxed constant rank constraint qualification (RCRCQ) \cite[Theorem 4.2]{BMR20}.
+The partial calmness condition plus a usual constraint qualification for the partially penalized problem implies the Clarke calmness condition \cite[Theorem 3.1]{YZ95}.
+One may derive sufficient condition for the calmness for the general combined program using the results on the relaxed constant positive linear dependence constraint qualification {(RCPLD) \cite[Theorem 3.2]{MM21}, \cite[Theorem 3.2]{XY20}.}

 We can now state the optimality conditions for the general combined program below.
-In fact, one can also apply the directional calmness and optimality conditions in \cite[Theorem 3.1]{BY20} to the general combined problem.
+In fact, one can also apply the directional calmness and optimality conditions in \cite[Theorem 3.1]{BY20}, which was developed using the directional approach to variational analysis in \cite{BGO19}, to the general combined problem.
 To obtain S-stationary condition, we introduce the following constraint qualification. \begin{definition}[MPEC LICQ] Let $(\bar{x}, \bar{y}, \bar{u}, \bar{w})$ be a feasible solution to problem \eqref{uniformp}.
 We say that MPEC LICQ holds at $(\bar{x}, \bar{y}, \bar{u}, \bar{w})$ if the following non-degeneracy condition holds:

 where $e_j\in\mathbb{R}^p$ denotes the vector whose j-th component is 1, and others are all zero, and $\operatorname{span}(\Pi)$ denotes the affine hull of the set $\Pi$. \end{definition}